Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How is a pulmonary embolism diagnosed?

 Your doctor will ask you about your symptoms and risk factors.
 They will examine you.
+Your doctor will check your vital signs, including your pulse and blood pressure.

 - a D dimer blood test

-How is pulmonary embolism treated?
+How is a pulmonary embolism treated?

 What should I expect after a pulmonary embolism?

-You may need to continue to take blood thinning medicine for several months or more.
-If you are on warfarin, follow your doctor’s instructions carefully as there can also be risks of bleeding if your dose is not right for you.
+If you are on warfarin, follow your doctor's instructions carefully as there can be risks of bleeding if the dose is not right for you.

-How can pulmonary embolism be prevented?
+Can pulmonary embolism be prevented?

-If you are having surgery or need to stay in hospital you may need to:
+If you are having surgery or need to stay in hospital, you may need to:

-- take anticoagulant medicines
+- take blood-thinner medicines

-- wear compression stockings
+- wear compression stockings if your doctor has recommended them

 - use an inflatable compression device on your legs